dylants/bookstore/README.md

 For instance, to set the number of Books to create to 5, set the environment variable `SEED_NUM_BOOKS=5` prior to running the seed script.

+## Square

+This application makes use of the Square API and SDK, specifically Square Terminal Checkout as a Point of Sale solution.
+For more information, see: https://developer.squareup.com/reference/square/terminal-api.

+### Environment Variables

+The following environment variables are required when using Square:

+- `SQUARE_ACCESS_TOKEN`: The Square environment access token
+- `SQUARE_DEVICE_ID`: The unique ID of the device used for Square Terminal Checkout

 ## Logging

 [Pino](https://github.com/pinojs/pino) logger is setup to use within the app.
 Configuration can be found in the [logger.ts](src/lib/logger.ts) file.